-Oaxaca (pronounced wah - ha - ka) is located about 500 km from Mexico City and 250 km from the beaches on the Oaxaca State coastline.
+Oaxaca (pronounced wah - ha - ka) is located about 500 km from Mexico City and 250 km from the beaches on the Oaxaca State coastline, like Puerto Escondido and Mazunte.
 I recently spent two months there taking a break from travelling and volunteering with a local organisation.
-I chose Oaxaca as it is the perfect combination of Mexican culture and modern amenities.
-During my time there I met a lot of lovely people who made my experience all the richer and I found a lot of activities to occupy my time.

 Oaxaca is filled with amazing art both inside and outside.
 I would strongly recommend spending a few hours walking around the city, stopping into different workshops and galleries and keeping an eye out for any graffiti.